theaetherai/theaetherai_/fix-stack-error.md

 - Adds environment variables to optimize Node.js memory usage

 > **Note:** Vercel Hobby plans are limited to 1024 MB memory for serverless functions.
 If you need more memory for complex applications, consider upgrading to a Pro plan by creating a team.

+### 6. Troubleshooting Build Errors

+If you encounter build errors after applying these fixes, try these troubleshooting steps:

+1. **Dependency Issues**:
+   - Remove any custom .babelrc or .babel configuration that might require additional dependencies
+   - Let Next.js handle the default Babel configuration

+2. **Webpack Errors**:
+   - Simplify your webpack configuration if custom changes are causing conflicts
+   - Remove any plugins that may not be compatible with the latest Next.js version

+3. **Module Resolution Errors**:
+   - Check for typos in import paths
+   - Make sure all required dependencies are properly installed

 ## Prevention Strategies